 One of the contractor teams we use is out in the back finishing work on our rabbit hutch.
 Rabbit manure is so wonderful for your vegetable garden because you don't have to worry about it burning your plants.
 Once we get our rabbits, we will be selling the rabbit manure to our customers.
 We will also be selling our chicken manure but that has to be composted first or it will burn your plants.
 Speaking of chickens, we will be selling our farm fresh eggs as well.
 The chickens should start laying some time in October.
 I cannot wait to have farm fresh eggs every morning!

 Two of our former employees came out today at different times to visit and say hi.
 It was so good to see them.
 Then I got an email from my brother around 7pm saying that we all have to wear masks per Governor Abbott anytime, any place.
 I looked it up.
-Starting tomorrow at noon, we all have to wear a mask if we are in a public place, no matter what county we are in.
+Starting tomorrow at noon, we all have to wear a mask if we are in a public place in Texas, no matter what county we are in.
 So much for going anywhere from now on.